Pawsanie/Novelist/README.md

 But according to the meaning of the names of the given files, it is still clear where they are.

 ## Logging:
-The program creates a log file and writes messages about critical problems to it.<br>
+The program creates a logg file and writes messages about critical problems to it.<br>
 **File location:**<br>
 **./**:open_file_folder:Source_code<br>
    └── :file_folder:Application<br>